 The Texas Department of Family and Protective Services (DFPS) serves the state’s youth, families, elderly, and people with disabilities.
 Our mission is to protect children, the elderly, and people with disabilities from abuse, neglect, and exploitation by working with clients, families, and communities.
 We work to accomplish that mission through four programs: Child Protective Services, Adult Protective Services, Child Care Licensing, and Prevention and Early Intervention.

 In cooperation with a vast network of public and private partners and with the support of the DFPS Council, dedicated DFPS employees across Texas make tremendous contributions every day to fulfill our mission.
-I am pleased to present this summary of the services we provide, as well as highlights of the agency’s performance and accomplishments.
+I am pleased to present this summary of the services we provide, as well as highlights of the department’s performance and accomplishments.

 Carey D. Cockerell

-In 2005, DFPS organized 24 workgroups to lay the groundwork for agency renewal, while awaiting direction and funding decisions from the Legislature.
-The Texas Legislature acted swiftly, instructing DFPS to improve the services it provides to children, families, the elderly, and adults with disabilities.
-DPFS was given an unprecedented increase in funding and started making far-reaching changes to its Child Protective Services, Adult Protective Services, Child Care Licensing, and Prevention and Early Intervention (PEI) divisions.
+In 2005, the Texas Legislature instructed DFPS to improve the services it provides to children, families, the elderly, and adults with disabilities.
+DFPS was given an unprecedented increase in funding and started making far-reaching changes to its Child Protective Services (CPS), Adult Protective Services (APS), Child Care Licensing (CCL), and Prevention and Early Intervention (PEI) divisions.
 Sen. Jane Nelson and Rep. Suzanna Hupp passed Senate Bill 6, the omnibus DFPS reform bill.
 The reforms required by Senate Bill 6 and others identified administratively affect all DFPS programs and divisions."

 The report is also available in smaller sections through the links below.